 Plaintiff has the burden to show its right to possession by a preponderance of the evidence.
 Connery v.
 Van Thournout, 303 Ill.
 App.
 406, 25 N.E.2d 397, 399 (2nd Dist.
 1940).
 The plaintiff must also show strict adherence to the procedural requirements, including notice requirements, of the eviction provisions of the Code of Civil Procedure.

 The PTFA requires that tenants residing in foreclosed residential properties be provided notice to vacate at least 90 days in advance of the date by which the immediate successor, generally the purchaser, seeks to have the tenants vacate the property.

-Furthermore, the term of any bona fide lease also remains in effect for the full length of the lease, and the tenant is entitled to 90 days notice prior to the end of the lease.
-Bona fide lease holders may not be removed by filing a supplemental petition for succession in the original foreclosure suit.
+Furthermore, the term of any bona fide lease also remains in effect for the full length of the lease, and the tenant is entitled to 90 days notice before the end of the lease.
+Bona fide leaseholders may not be removed by filing a supplemental petition for succession in the original foreclosure suit.

 The PTFA will sunset on December 31, 2014.

 The Illinois law states that the purchaser may not file an eviction action against the occupant of the mortgaged real estate until 90 days after a notice of intent to file the action has been properly served upon the occupant.

 The purchaser may not file a supplemental petition for succession against a bona fide leaseholder.

 The purchaser may not file an eviction action against a bona fide leaseholder until 90 days before the end of the lease, up to one year.